Seymour Milstein: Early life and education

 In 1941, Milstein graduated from New York University.
-After graduating, he began working for his father's company, the Mastic Tile Company, of which he became president in 1955.
+Soon after, he began working for his father's Mastic Tile Company, and became its president in 1955.
 Milstein's brother, Paul Milstein, became president of the Circle Floor Company in 1961.
 In 1959, Mastic Tile was sold to Ruberoid for $24 million.
 Circle Floor expanded into floor tiles, acoustical ceilings, and drywall construction and won contracts to install flooring in several New York landmarks including Rockefeller Center, the United Nations Building, and both John F Kennedy Airport and LaGuardia Airport.
 By 1966, Circle Floor had become the largest subcontractor of floor, wall and ceiling construction in the United States.